Back to UHI homepage

 If you have questions about the function and uses of CU-Soil, contact Nina Bassuk: (607) 255-4586 email@example.com.

 Creating the Urban Forest: The Bare Root Method [1 MB .pdf] - 18-page booklet explains the bare root method of planting trees developed at Cornell in cooperation with the City of Ithaca.
 The three main nursery production methods are balled and burlapped (B&B), root, and container grown.
 We find that for many species bare root planting is equally as successful as B&B planting.
 Revised and updated Jan.
 2009.

-Creating an Urban Forest: The Bare Root Method - New: View online.
-15-minute video demonstrates new, cost-effective method for reforestation of our urban spaces.
+Creating an Urban Forest: The Bare Root Method - 15-minute online video demonstrates new, cost-effective method for reforestation of our urban spaces.
 Lightweight, bare root trees planted by volunteers eliminates the need for heavy equipment and intensive labor commitments for city forestry departments.
-Also available on DVD ($29.95 order form), which includes .pdf file of Creating the Urban Forest - The Bare Root Method.

 Read UHI journal articles on:

 New!
 Ithaca's Trees - Master Plan, Inventory, & Arboricultural Guidelines for the Public Trees of the City of Ithaca, New York [2.8 MB .pdf]